youpg/fox_game_simulation/README.md

 - Percentage of games where "FOX" was found
 - Number of games where "FOX" was not found
 - Percentage of games where "FOX" was not found
+- Total time it took for all calculations
+- Average time it took per calculation